TL;DR – We get what is not only the best episode of The Orville but one of the best episodes of Science Fiction I have seen.

 Production/Disruption Companies – 20th Century Fox, Fuzzy Door Production, Fox Network & SBS Viceland.

-Starring in Season One – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Chad L. Coleman, Victor Garber, Graham Hamilton, Carlos Bernard, Nick Chinlund, BJ Tanner, Kai Di’nilo Wener, Robert David Grant, Norm McDonald & Rachael MacFarlane
+Starring in Season Two – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Chad L. Coleman, Victor Garber, Graham Hamilton, Carlos Bernard, Nick Chinlund, BJ Tanner, Kai Di’nilo Wener, Robert David Grant, Norm McDonald & Rachael MacFarlane